backstreetbrogrammer/11_JavaSpark/README.md

 #### Git clone Hadoop to local

 1. Clone this repo: `https://github.com/cdarlint/winutils` in Windows machine.
 Please clone the entire repo because doing that will help to use any version of `winutils.exe`
 2. Set `HADOOP_HOME` environment variable to the root path of the latest version
 3. Add to the `PATH` environment, the `%HADOOP_HOME%\bin`
 4. Edit `Application` and `Junit` templates in IntelliJ and add VM arguments as:

 ```
 -Dhadoop.home.dir=<path to local dir where repo is cloned>\\winutils\\hadoop-3.2.2
 ```

+#### Download Apache Spark to local

+1. Download Apache Spark version 3.2.2 from [spark official site](https://archive.apache.org/dist/spark/spark-3.2.2/)
+2. Only download Spark zipped file - `spark-3.2.2.tgz`
+3. Unzip the file to local folder - `tar -zxvf spark-3.2.2.tgz`
+4. Set `SPARK_HOME` environment variable to `<downloaded folder>\spark-3.2.2`
+5. Add to the `PATH` environment, the `%SPARK_HOME%\bin`

 ---